jmparsons/play-lessc/README.md

 # play-lessc
-This [sbt][sbt] plugin for [Play 2.1.x][play] provides the ability to use command line tools to compile less through node instead of Rhino.
+This [sbt][sbt] plugin for [Play 2.1.x][play] provides the ability to use command line tools to compile less through Node instead of Rhino.

 # Prerequisites
-This plugin requires lessc - [Less][less] command line program - which can be installed through node.js and npm:
+This plugin requires lessc - [Less][less] command line program - which can be installed through Node.js and npm:

 Globally: